Ron Hynes: Biography

 Ron Hynes was born in St. John's, Newfoundland and Labrador in December 1950, and raised in Ferryland.
 He was a founding member of The Wonderful Grand Band, one of Newfoundland's most popular performing groups, and has released seven solo albums.
 His debut album, Discovery, released in 1972, was the first album composed of totally original content by a Newfoundland artist.
 Hynes is a seven-time East Coast Music Awards winner, and past Juno and Canadian Country Music Awards nominee.
 He was named Artist of the Year ('92) and was presented with the prestigious Arts Achievement Award (2004) by the Newfoundland/Labrador Arts Council.
 In 2002, Hynes received an honorary Doctor of Letters from Memorial University in St. John's in recognition of his original songwriting and his contribution to the cultural heritage of Newfoundland.
 In 2006, Hynes was honored as the recipient of the St. John's Folk Arts Council's Lifetime Achievement Award.

 Widely regarded as one of Canada's premier singer-songwriters with a career spanning over 30 years, Hynes' songs have become part of the fabric of Newfoundland culture.
 His work is also known outside the province; Hynes' songs have been covered worldwide by over 100 artists, including Emmylou Harris, Valdy and Christy Moore.

 Most recently, Hynes was the winner of Male Solo Recording of the Year at the 2007 East Coast Music Awards, and picked up three awards at the 2006 MusicNL awards show in November 2006.
 The awards included Entertainer of the Year, Songwriter of the Year and Folk/Roots Artist of the Year.

 Hynes narrated two audiobooks for Rattling Books, Hard Light: 32 Little Stories by Michael Crummey and Death on the Ice by Cassie Brown.

+He also had occasional acting roles, including in the films The Adventure of Faustus Bidgood, Secret Nation, Anchor Zone, Violet and The Bingo Robbers, and the television series Dooley Gardens and Emily of New Moon.

 Illness and death

 In July 2012, it was announced that Ron Hynes was diagnosed with throat cancer.
 On August 11, 2012, Hynes performed to a sold-out crowd of more than 3,000 at the Mile One Centre in St. John's.
 This was his last performance before undergoing cancer treatment.
 The concert included a reunion of Hynes' old band, The Wonderful Grand Band.
 In the fall of 2013, he was in remission and back on tour, including participation in a Vinyl Cafe tour broadcast on CBC Radio.
 Hynes died at a hospital in St. John's on November 19, 2015, at the age of 64.

 After Hynes' death, actor and writer Joel Thomas Hynes, his nephew, announced on Facebook that Hynes suffered from drug addictions that led to his demise.
 "He remained a hardcore addict right to his final days.
-And it killed him.", said Joel Thomas Hynes.
+And it killed him," said Joel Thomas Hynes.